Patella: Fracture

 The kneecap is prone to injury because of its particularly exposed location, and fractures of the patella commonly occur as a consequence of direct trauma onto the knee.
 These fractures usually cause swelling and pain in the region, bleeding into the joint (hemarthrosis), and an inability to extend the knee.
 Patella fractures are usually treated with surgery, unless the damage is minimal and the extensor mechanism is intact.

 Exostosis

 An exostosis is the formation of new bone onto a bone, as a result of excess calcium formation.
 This can be the cause of chronic pain when formed on the patella.

 Other animals

 The patella is found in placental mammals and birds; most marsupials have only rudimentary, non-ossified patellae although a few species possess a bony patella.
 A patella is also present in the living monotremes, the platypus and the echidna.
 In other tetrapods, including living amphibians and most reptiles (except some lepidosaurs), the muscle tendons from the upper leg are attached directly to the tibia, and a patella is not present.
-In 2017 it was discovered that frogs have kneecaps, contrary to what was thought.
+In 2017 it was discovered that some frog species have a cartilaginous structure which may be kneecaps, contrary to what was previously thought.
 This raises the possibility that the kneecap arose 350 million years ago when tetrapods first appeared, but that it disappeared in some animals.